-The good news is the Asthma and Allergy Foundation of America (AAFA) has identified the biggest culprits, so you know where to start to quickly improve your kitchen’s IAQ and keep it clean going forward.
+The good news is the Asthma and Allergy Foundation of America (AAFA) has identified the biggest culprits, so you know where to start to quickly improve your kitchen’s IAQ and keep it clean from now on.

 Food & Flora

 Let’s begin with the kitchen’s primary function – food!
 Wash all produce before you put it away, and throw older items out before they grow mold.
 Regularly clean refrigerator bins as well to avoid mold spores from hanging around.
 Airtight containers are also your friend for keeping your food fresh and your air clean.

 If you grow herbs or have other house plants in your kitchen, you may not realize they are potential sources for mold as well.
-The AAFA suggests these tips:
+The AAFA suggests that you:

-- Plant in sterile soil and only water when the soil is dry
+- Plant in sterile soil and only water your plants when the soil is dry.

 - Give plants extra light.

 - Trim dead leaves often.

-- Use a fan to circulate air around the plant
+- Use a fan to circulate air around the plants.

 Nooks & Crannies

-Cleaning up spills right away and not letting dirty dishes pile up is important, if not obvious, ways to keep your kitchen’s air fresh.
-Less obvious are smaller cleaning jobs that can significantly affect IAQ but are often overlooked.
+Cleaning up spills right away and not letting dirty dishes pile up will keep your kitchen’s air fresh.
+Smaller cleaning jobs can also significantly affect IAQ, but they are often overlooked.
 For example, the AAFA recommends cleaning refrigerator door seals regularly since mold likes to grow on them.
 They also suggest wiping down the tops of your cabinets and vent hood often with warm, soapy water to stay on top of dust buildup.
 Consistently washing any throw rugs or curtains is another way to eliminate smoke and grease that would otherwise hang around the air.